1jour1vin

 Wine rated 4/5Wine rated 4/5Wine rated 4/5Wine rated 4/5Wine rated 4/5

-Review by Mr. Gilles D. Published on June 23, 2025
+Review and comment by Mr. GILLES D. Published on June 23, 2025

 We appreciate the wine’s visual appeal, as well as its flattering and indulgent profile.
-It has a lively, crisp attack followed by a dense, fruity, and very refreshing palate, with a touch of roundness and a light, mouth-watering finish.
+It has a lively, crisp attack followed by a dense, fruity, and very refreshing palate, with a touch of roundness and a light, mouthwatering finish.
 Perfect for a relaxed, festive aperitif paired with delicious zucchini flower fritters stuffed with ricotta and Parmesan, and mini melon skewers with Parma ham.
 Rating = 3.9.

 See all reviews from this customer